Six dogs die in Caledonia fire Monday

 Waterford park closes temporarily for a nearly $3 million expansion and upgrade

-A firefighter was taken to the hospital for a medical evaluation due to heat-related illness.
+A firefighter was taken to the hospital for a medical evaluation because of heat-related illness.

 According to the Caledonia Fire Department, the building is considered a complete loss, with the cost of damage, including the structure and contents, being estimated at $25,000.